elimbaum/elimbaum.github.io/readme.md

 - To force a width for an image, use HTML `img` tag instead of Markdown. (actually, looks like kramdown _does_ support extra attributes with `{: ...}` syntax.)
     + `![alt](/img.jpeg){: width="25%"}`
     + I've added some custom CSS to default images to 75% on desktop, full-width on mobile (`< 768px`)
+- For local preview, now need to do `rbenv rehash; source ~/.zprofile`

 ## Personal domain